-Traditional RALs were known for having high interest rates, but today some tax preparers offer them for free as a way to entice customers.
+Traditional RALs were known for having high interest rates, but today some tax preparers offer them at 0% APR as a way to entice customers.

 - Get access to your funds quickly.
 If you need money now, a tax refund loan could help you pay for immediate expenses.

 - Stay on top of your finances.
 If you’re accruing interest because of unpaid bills, paying them off with a tax refund loan could save you money.

 - Could cost nothing to access your funds now.
 If your tax preparer is offering an advance on your return free of charge then it could equate to an easy way to get instant cash.